 Finally, you’re encouraged to post pics of yourself reading Twisted on the Facebook page, Twitter, or Instagram.
 What’s more, you can send in requests for famous (living) folks whom you want to see reading them as well; best arrangements will be made.

 I requested for Tom Rodriguez.
 The guy’s a fellow comics geek, as this interview proves.
 Incidentally, he answered my, umm, phoned-in questions.
-Being deeply knowledgable about Batman’s core character just makes him even more adorable.
+Being deeply knowledgable about Batman’s core character just makes him even more admirable.
 Yes, the Minister is allowed to be fanboyish.

 Read Jessica Zafra’s blog entry regarding the new social media channels for The Library of Babel here.